Schlossturm Schloss Wiesenburg, observation tower

 • Blick über den Schlossinnenhof, Foto: Bansen/Wittig

 The tower is open to the public.
 For many years, the tourist information office was located here.
 This is now accessible barrier-free in the town hall.
 Inside there is an exhibition, which is currently being redesigned.
-From up here you can look out over the beautifully landscaped Paark and the alleys at the foot of the tower.
+From up here you can look out over the beautifully landscaped Park and the alleys at the foot of the tower.
 The outer circuit is currently still closed due to security measures.
-The ascent to the tower is free of charge, the opening is half an hour after the opening of the 'Touristerei' tourist info and the closing is half an hour before the closing of the tourist info.
+The climb to the tower is free of charge.
+For the preservation of the historical building structure, a contribution can be placed in the donation box at the entrance.

 Continue readingcollapse